Gaylord Stroke Education Manual

-- Our Transitional Living Program offers supervised environments for recovering stroke patients to practice problem-solving techniques, enhance their social skills, and sharpen their employment skills before returning to home, work, or the community.
+- Our Stroke Residential Program/Transitional Living Program offers a supervised environment for recovering stroke patients to practice problem-solving techniques, enhance their social skills, and sharpen their vocational skills before returning to home, work, or the community.

 - An intensive Aphasia Therapy Program serves those who have developed a speech-language impairment resulting from a stroke, or other acquired brain injury.

 - Our Cognitive Therapy Program is a structured group program for patients with cognitive deficits.
-The Program addresses memory skills, vocational issues, fitness, academic and psychosocial therapies, as well as community reintegration.
+The Program addresses memory skills, vocational issues, fitness, academic and psychosocial impairments, as well as community reintegration.

 - Gaylord's Aquatic Therapy Program utilizes water-based treatment techniques to: